hannespetur/empytree/README.md

 # empytree
 Empytree is a cross-platform MP3 music organizer.
 The goal of the project is to create a command line tool to keep music databases well organized.
 The tool is built so it can easily be used

-**Note:** It's currently in development and non-functional at the moment.
+**Note:** The project is currently in alpha at the moment.
+Make sure you verify everything using the `--test` argument before using the tool.

 ## Prerequisites
 Uses a python module called [eyeD3](http://eyed3.nicfit.net/).
 You can install it on Ubuntu with the following: